 - Provision of shared laboratory and office space as required by research project.

-The School has current collaborative partnerships with the NIH National Cancer Institute (Washington) and the Princess Margaret Cancer Centre (Toronto), together with developing relationships with international institutions in the Middle East (e.g. Hashemite University, Zarqa, Jordan) and China (e.g. China Medical University, Shenyang).
-In addition, some of our current students conduct the majority of their research abroad (e.g. US, China, India, Dubai) with named supervisors from both QUB and the external institution.
+The School has current collaborative partnerships with the NIH National Cancer Institute (Washington) and the Princess Margaret Cancer Centre (Toronto), together with developing relationships with international institutions in the Middle East, such as Hashemite University (Zarqa, Jordan).
+In addition, some of our current students conduct the majority of their research abroad (currently US and China) with supervisors from both QUB and the external institution.
 The School also supports short-term research training opportunities for its postgraduate students in the groups of international collaborators; these enriching experiences not only benefit the project but provide valuable insight into research in a global context.